While there’s no cure for rheumatoid arthritis (RA), treatment can help:

 - alleviating the activity of RA

 It’s suggested that pomegranate extract may block production of a cartilage-destroying enzyme.
-A small 2011 study showed that pomegranate extract decreased joint tenderness in RA patients by 62 percent.
+A small showed that pomegranate extract decreased joint tenderness in RA patients by 62 percent.
 Researchers credited the fruit’s antioxidant properties, concluding that pomegranates may help lessen symptoms in people who have RA.

-A 2016 study found that pomegranate extract can reduce biomarkers of the condition and oxidative stress.
+A 2016 found that pomegranate extract can reduce biomarkers of the condition and oxidative stress.
 Participants who were given pomegranate extract twice a day experienced significantly less joint tenderness, swelling, and pain intensity than those in the placebo group.

 Pomegranates can be consumed in several forms.
 Pomegranate is available as a: